spycrab/rkivacc/README.md

 # rkivacc

-Automatically downloads the latest Vaccination Data for Germany from the Robert Koch Institut.
+Downloads and parses the latest Vaccination Data for Germany from the Robert Koch Institut.

 **This library is not made by, endorsed by or in any way related to the RKI.**